- •

 Getting from Tallinn to Stockholm, Sweden

-To get from Tallinn to Stockholm, the most popular option is to take the ferry, departing from the Tallink Terminal, located just a short walk from the city center and near attractions like the Old Town.
-Reaching the terminal is convenient, with frequent buses and trams available, typically taking around 15 minutes from central locations, allowing you to enjoy the scenic views along the way.
+To travel from Tallinn to Stockholm, the most popular option is taking a ferry, departing from the Terminal A, conveniently located just a short walk from the city center and near notable sights like the Old Town.
+Transportation options such as local buses and taxis are readily available, ensuring frequent connections to the port with a travel time of around 10 to 20 minutes, depending on traffic.

 Traveling from Tallinn to Stockholm on foot or by vehicle